 - 3. Any sufficiently advanced technology is indistinguishable from magic.

-If you acknowledge the third law, you may argue that there are no real difference between SF and Fantasy.
+If you acknowledge the third law, you may argue that there is no real difference between SF and Fantasy.

 I won’t go as far as that, but things become a lot easier if you use the term Speculative Fiction, which encompass the genres of science fiction, fantasy, horror, alternative history, magic realism, and superhero fiction including combinations of these genres.
 (Wikipedia).